On rereading, marginalia, and a lifelong reading practice

 A reading life builds itself through return more than accumulation.
 The books you go back to, the passages you find yourself quoting without looking them up, the novels that keep arriving in your mind at odd moments are the ones doing the real work.

 Not every book earns a second read.
-That’s fine.
-But the ones that do tend to be the ones that were slightly ahead of you the first time, books you respected more than you understood, or understood more than you were ready to feel.
+Most shouldn’t.
+But the ones that do are often the books that were slightly ahead of me the first time, books I respected more than I understood, or understood more than I was ready to feel.
 Rereading closes that gap, or opens a new one.